 Weekend dispatch available

-Saturday pulls keep Monday starts clean; Friday afternoon coordination locks it in.
+Saturday pulls keep Monday starts clean; coordinate Friday afternoon.

 Insurance and Contractor Account Setup